Bio

 Natural Resource Damage Assessment

-Natural Resource Damage Litigation Support Services Related to Land Loss, Confidential Sites, Louisiana — Conducting economic assessment of alleged impacts of historical oil and gas development activities on coastal resources at specific Louisiana sites, including quantification of ecosystem service losses and evaluation of damage methodologies.
+Natural Resource Damage Litigation Support Related to Land Loss, Orleans Parish, Louisiana — Conducted an economic assessment of alleged impacts associated with historical oil and gas exploration, development, and production activities on coastal and nearshore resources.
+Work included quantification of ecosystem service losses, critical review and evaluation of opposing damage quantification methodologies, and assessment of the underlying assumptions and data sources used to support claimed impacts.

 Climate Change